roitberg-group/torchani-amber/README.md

 `model_type`.
 Custom models have the following limitations:

 The easiest way to fullfil requirements needed for usage of custom models is for your model to be an instance of `ANI` or `ANIq`.
-This already has quite a high flexibility, since they are highly customizable.
+This is flexible, since they are highly customizable.

-Alternatively, subclassing `ANI` or `ANIq` and overriding `compute_from_neighbors(...)` is possible if you need more freedom.
-This is more complex however.
-Consult the `TorchANI 2.0` source code if you want to see a reference implementation of `compute_from_neighbors`.
-Be warned, `use_cuaev` and `network_index` may not be supported in this case, depending on your model.
+Alternatively, subclassing `ANI` or `ANIq` and overriding `compute_from_neighbors(...)` is also supported.
+This is more complex.
+Consult the `TorchANI 2.0` source code for a reference implementation of `compute_from_neighbors`. `use_cuaev` and `network_index` may not be supported in this case, depending on your model.

-ADVANCED: The exact requirements are as follows.
+*ADVANCED*: The exact requirements are as follows.
 If the model outputs atomic energies, `forward` must have the following signature:

 ```python